SimeonAT/wordsearch-solver/README.md

 And BOOM, you just created your first app!

-# **Improvements to Make Later On**

-*	For now, give the user two options: to scan an image of the word search, or to manually enter each letter of the word search onto the terminal.
-Once you have a basic application working, go back and figure out how to improve PyTesseract in regards to reading a word search.
+# **To-Do List**

+*   Change read.py so that it takes in an image of a word search and outputs the word search into a text file.
+The user can now make any necessary correction to the word search in the text file, and give it to main.py.
+This allows for a guaranteed way for the word search input to be correct every time (although it may be tedious to do).

+* 	Devise ways to make sure that pyTesseract can read the word search as accurately as possible.
+Some ideas/tasks on how to do so are below:
+	* Rather than passing in the whole word search image into pyTesseract, detect and pass each individual letter into pyTesseract so that it is only needs to worry about identifying each letter, rather than the whole text.
+	* Optimize Tesseract to detect letter, rather than words.
+	* Learn about thresholding and how it can give pyTesseract an easier time reading in a word search image.

 ## **Pseudocode for the "evaluate()" function**
 ```